discordjs/guide/guide/additional-info/rest-api.md

 message.channel.send(body.list[0].definition);
 ```

-Here, we are simply getting the first object from the array of objects called `list` and grabbing it's `definition` property.
+Here, we are simply getting the first object from the array of objects called `list` and grabbing its `definition` property.

 If you've followed the tutorial, you should have something like this: